D-Roberts/icd-gen/README.md

     *2. there is a bug in the plot loss baselines code *3. there might be a bug in the batch loss calculation and/or plotting *4. move more params and train choices and archi and data gen options to yaml for cleaner code and faster iteration.
+    *5. Log grads, activations, and do rank-revealing decomps